branchenergy/lambda-handler-rs/README.md

-# Lambda Router
+# Lambda Handler

-`lambda-router` is a Rust library for creating AWS Lambda functions which handle multiple requests, routing each based on the type of the request and its name (for instance, an S3 event name, an SNS topic name, etc.).
+`lambda_handler` is a Rust library for creating AWS Lambda functions which handle multiple requests, routing each based on the type of the request and its name (for instance, an S3 event name, an SNS topic name, etc.).